Most major insurance plans accepted

 How much does Ziac cost?

-Depending on your pharmacy, Ziac costs around $270 for thirty 10 mg-6.25 mg tablets without insurance.
-Fortunately, generic brands, such as hydrochlorothiazide and bisoprolol, may offer an affordable alternative.
+Depending on your pharmacy, brand name Ziac costs around $240 for thirty 10 mg/6.25 mg tablets without insurance.
+Fortunately, the generic versions bisoprolol/hydrochlorothiazide offers an affordable alternative, costing around $41 for ninety 10 mg / 6.25 mg tablets.
 Price varies with insurance coverage.
 Our prescription discount card helps members save up to 80% on prescriptions.

 How can I refill my Ziac prescription?

-To refill your Ziac prescription, book a virtual appointment with one of our board-certified doctors.
-After reviewing your symptoms and medical history, your doctor can send an electronic prescription to your local pharmacy, if you qualify.
+To refill your Ziac prescription, book a virtual appointment with one of our board-certified primary care doctors.
+After reviewing your symptoms and medical history, your doctor can send an electronic prescription to your local pharmacy, if appropriate to do so.

 Who should not take Ziac?